BP, Rolls-Royce drive Britain's FTSE higher as earnings impress

 The FTSE 100 jumped 0.8 percent, starting the month on a firm footing, while mid-caps rose 0.4 percent.
 Blue-chips were little changed after a survey showed a boom in exports helped UK manufacturing growth recover in July.

-Oil major BP was the biggest contributor to large-cap gains, adding 12 points to the index as its shares jumped 3 percent after beating profit expectations for the second quarter.
+Oil major BP was the biggest contributor to blue-chip gains, adding 12 points to the index as its shares jumped 3 percent after beating profit expectations for the second quarter.

 "BP's 37 percent beat versus consensus (3 percent versus UBS estimates) was driven by a very strong result in the Upstream, part offset by weaker earnings in the Downstream," said UBS analysts.